Should you be afraid of processed foods?

 ultra-processed.

-As you can see, there are levels to food processing and it’s
+As you can see, there are levels to food processing.
+But it’s

 not all bad.